msilaev/courier_number_prediction/README.md

 python features.py
 ```

+## Training and inference

+Choose the length of look-back window `training-days` to form historical features.
+Choose the number of days ahead for Multiple-Step task prediction `n-steps`

-### To train both the LSTM model and Linear Regression models for next-day prediction:
+### To train both the LSTM model and Linear Regression models for Next-Day prediction:
 ```bash
 python modeling/train.py --epochs 20 --batch-size 16 --training-days 40 --n-steps 1
 ```

-### To train both the LSTM model and Linear Regression models for several days prediction:
+### To train both the LSTM model and Linear Regression models for Multiple-Day (n-steps) prediction:
 ```bash
 python modeling/train.py --epochs 100 --batch-size 32 --training-days 40 --n-steps 20
 ```